This is Part 2 in our blog series on Board Evaluations. To access other posts, see below:

 - Part 4: Recommended Evaluation Formats: Mapping a Three-Year Plan

 - Part 5: How and When to Choose a Facilitator for Your Board Evaluation

 - Part 6: Three Guidelines for Taking Action on Board Evaluation Results

 In the intro of this blog series, we discussed the importance of the evaluation process in today’s boardrooms.
-Yet, we were left to question: Why aren’t boards reaping the intended benefits?
+Yet, we were left to question: Why are boards struggling to extend board evaluation insights into action?

 With industry-wide agreement that board evaluations underpin nearly every major governance challenge—from board composition and diversity to corporate strategies surrounding technology and innovation—we must understand the obstacles that are robbing the evaluation process of its value.
 What barriers are boards facing when it comes to conducting their evaluations effectively?